WenzhaoZhu/Agent_Helper/README.md

 # chinese_repetition_detector
 ## Updates
+### June 11, 2024
-Now this program can show the number of characters in the text, excluding whitespaces only.
+- Showing the number of characters in the text, excluding whitespaces only.
+- Import text from a file, not a variable anymore.

 ## Requirements
 - re